Holiday Home FAQs

 How much cover do I need for my holiday home?

-When reviewing home buildings insurance packages, make sure that the cost of repairing partial damage or rebuilding your holiday home is covered.
+When reviewing home buildings insurance packages, you should ensure that the total cost of repairing partial damage or rebuilding your holiday home is covered.
 This should include the structure of the building and any permanent fixtures and fittings, including bathrooms.
-Also, be sure to check that external buildings are covered, such as swimming pools, summer houses, and
+Also, be sure to check that external buildings are covered, such as swimming pools, summer

 Do I need public liability insurance for a holiday let?